-Low Blood Pressure
+Low Blood Pressure (Hypotension): A Guide

-Typically, your circulatory system is able to adjust to changes in position.
+Typically, your circulatory system can adjust to changes in position.
 It usually restores blood pressure quickly, although sometimes you may need to sit or lie down while recovering.

 Neurally mediated hypotension

 In neurally mediated hypotension, your blood pressure decreases after extended periods of standing.
 It may cause dizziness, faintness, and nausea.
 This type of low blood pressure is the result of abnormal signaling of the brain and nerves.
 It is

 Hypotension linked to shock